 These walnut cookies are considered flourless Italian cookies, so you must ground the walnuts before combining them with sugar and eggs.

 Just remember to go easy on grinding them, or you will end up with walnut butter — unusable for making dolci di noci.

 If you like taralli Pugliese, you would love this sweeter version from the same region.

-Despite its name, the almonds are only the ones you see on top of the cookies, nothing in the dough.
+Despite being called Italian almond cookie twists, the almonds are only the ones you see on top of the cookies, nothing in the dough.

-The cookie dough itself is quite simple to prepare, but the actual forming of these authentic Italian cookies takes a bit of time to get used to — but trust me, it’s very therapeutic.
+The cookie dough itself is quite simple to prepare, but the actual forming of these authentic Italian cookies takes a bit of time to get used to — but trust me, making intorchiate is very therapeutic.

 If you’ve always been wary of making cookies, I strongly suggest you start with these classic Italian cookies from the south.